February 16, 2023

 A totally jacked Jonathan Majors steals the uneven film as it sets him up as the ultimate big boss, Kang the Conqueror, of the MCU's next wave of storytelling dubbed "The Multiverse Saga".
 Gone is the small-scale sense of action-comedy anchored by Rudd's ex-con Scott Lang trying to reform his life and win over his now adult daughter Cassie—recast with Kathryn Newton as an enthusiastic do-gooder who gets into trouble.

-Evangeline Lilly as co-headliner Hope plays second fiddle without much of he own arc but does get to flesh out her relationship with superhero parents played once again by the returning Michael Douglas and Michelle Pfeiffer, who takes over large portions as the central figure.
+Evangeline Lilly as co-headliner Hope plays second fiddle without much of her own arc but does get to flesh out her relationship with superhero parents played once again by the returning Michael Douglas and Michelle Pfeiffer, who takes over large portions as the central figure.
 She's wondrous and illuminating as the original Wasp as her missing thirty years are filled in with a past as a badass shrunken freedom fighter while Douglas relishes in becoming the comic relief.

 Paul Rudd Kathryn Newton Peyton Reed | Ant-Man and the Wasp: Quantumania | Marvel Studios

-Scripted by another Rick and Morty veteran Jeff Loveness, many of whom have taken over writing duties for this multiversal phase of the MCU, Quantumania continues Marvel's streak of overly messily jumbled together action largely preoccupied with setting up future interdimensional battles.
+Scripted by another Rick and Morty veteran Jeff Loveness, many of whom have taken over writing duties for this multiversal phase of the MCU, Quantumania continues Marvel's streak of messily jumbled together action largely preoccupied with setting up future interdimensional battles.
 It's a little more than dizzying just how much is thrown at our characters in what feels like a single day of quantum war.

 We spend very little time in the actual real world where Scott gets to momentarily bask in the glow of saving the world post-Avengers: Endgame and is dropped almost immediately into the Quantum Realm where the massively scaled but undercooked world-shattering events are set off surely to be addressed in future films and televisions series.
 Majors gives a towering, almost Shakespearean performance as an exiled time-travelling king who in his own greatness.
 However, his power and greater role feel unclear or confusing within this single entry.